In a nutshell

 - This event is suitable for ages 18+

 - This event is wheelchair accessible

 Why does Rich Mix matter?

 Rich Mix provides a vital creative platform to build awareness and action on climate change.
-It is location in East London provides the perfect base to engage local communities of Bangladeshi heritage in the performance.
+Its location in East London provides the perfect base to engage local communities of Bangladeshi heritage in the performance.